Gurdon Saltonstall Hubbard: Early Chicago

 Hubbard married Eleanora Berry on May 17, 1831.
-They remained married until her death from perionitis on January 28, 1838 shortly after giving birth to a son.
+They remained married until her death from peritonitis on January 28, 1838, shortly after giving birth to a son.

 Hubbard served in the Illinois House of Representatives from 1832 to 1834 from Vermilion County, Illinois.
 Despite running as a Whig in a heavily-Democratic area, he was easily elected.
 He represented Vermilion County during the 8th Illinois General Assembly.
 While there, he advocated ending the Illinois and Michigan Canal at the Chicago River instead of the Calumet River, arguing that a Calumet River terminal would make Indiana benefit more from the canal than Illinois.

 Life in Chicago

 Upon settling in Chicago in 1834, Hubbard purchased a cabin near Lake Michigan from Billy Caldwell and became one of the village's first trustees.
+Shortly thereafter, Hubbard became the first investor in Gilbert Knapp's claim on the settlement of Port Gilbert, 60 miles north of Chicago, which became the city of Racine, Wisconsin.

 In Chicago, Hubbard became a leading figure in the fur trade and opened the first meat packing plant in Chicago as part of his work to supply Fort Dearborn with meat.
 In support of this business, he built the first warehouse, known as "Hubbard's Folly," in Chicago on the south bank of the Chicago River, near modern-day LaSalle Street.

 Building his fortune in meats and furs allowed Hubbard to enter into the insurance business, and he was the first underwriter in Chicago.
 Following the Great Chicago Fire in 1871, he was nearly bankrupted by the insurance payments he had to make, but he was able to survive the setback.

-Hubbard was the owner of the Lady Elgin, a steamship which was rammed by a schooner and sank in 1860 off of the coast of present-day Winnetka, IL.
+Hubbard was the owner of the Lady Elgin, a steamship which was rammed by a schooner and sank in 1860 off of the coast of present-day Winnetka, Illinois.
 Although Hubbard accepted insurance money for the loss, he never abandoned ownership of the ship, which was discovered in 1989.
 1860 also saw Hubbard elected alderman of Chicago's 7th Ward.

 In the late 1860s, Hubbard began work on his autobiography and had produced an 800-page manuscript which was destroyed in the Great Chicago Fire.
 Following the fire, he set to work to reproduce the manuscript, only completing it up to 1829 at the time of his death.

 After the fire

 Hubbard partly recovered from his financial setbacks following the Great Chicago Fire, but his health began to deteriorate.
 In 1883, he became ill and in 1884, he had his left eye removed.
 The following year, his right eye was removed.
-Hubbard died on September 14, 1886 and was buried in Graceland Cemetery.
+Hubbard died on September 14, 1886, and was buried in Graceland Cemetery.